svycal/og-image/README.md

 end
 ```

 These templates are wired up for Tailwind CSS by default.
-You're welcome to define reuable components and helper functions (like we've done with the `<.savvycal_logo />` component, which is defined in the `OgImageWeb.SharedComponents` module).
+You're welcome to define reuable components and helper functions (like we've done with the `<.fly_logo />` component, which is defined in the `OgImageWeb.SharedComponents` module).

 The image controller serves content over two different routes: